L3MON4D3/LuaSnip/DOC.md

 # Extend Decorator

-Most of luasnip's functions have some arguments to control their behaviour.
+Most of LuaSnip's functions have some arguments to control their behavior.
 Examples include `s`, where `wordTrig`, `regTrig`, ... can be set in the first argument to the function, or `fmt`, where the delimiter can be set in the third argument.